seanpm2001/GitHub_Stats_A/Seasons/3/README.md

 This is an oveview of the third season (30 days, day 61-90) of using this tool (until the Personal Access Token expires) this season may last longer, as the access token couldn't be renewed on 2022 August 10th/11th.

 This season starts with 2022, Thursday, August 11th.
-It may last more than 30 days, as the generation hasn't started yet.
+It may last more than 30 days, as the generation of images hasn't started yet.

 <!-- A large segment (well over half) of this season contains no data, due to my GitHub account being flagged for 23 days and counting. !-->